skillitzimberg/pomodoro/PLANNING.md

     - Create HTML button for PAUSE

 5. As a user I want to see the Work time pause when I click the PAUSE option
+    - Move `workTimeInSeconds` into the global space so PAUSE can use its last state
+    - Create a reference to the PAUSE button
+    - Add a `click` event listener to it
+    - Call `clearInterval` with the `intervalID`

 6. As a user I want to see an option to RESET the Work timer